EnriqueDoster/MEG_intro_stats_course/lessons/Statistics_lesson_2.md

 ## Learning objectives
 * read-in count matrices from bioinformatic analysis of sequence data
 * process annotations for microbiome taxa or resistome features
+* create a "phyloseq" object containing counts, annotations, and sample metadata for the microbiome and resistome
-* be able to explore and summarize bioinformatic results using diversity indices basic plots
+* be able to explore and summarize bioinformatic results using diversity indices and plotting of summary statistics
 * make statistical comparisons between sample groups